cjdelisle/cjdns/rfcs/Whitepaper.md

 the meanings of the plethora of knobs and switches, it has also become, like the tuning of the race car, an art, passed from master to apprentice and shared on mailing lists.
 Suffice to say, the bar of entry into the ISP realm is too high.
-Users, particularly in the ad-hawk wireless network arena have observed the high bar of entry into traditional routing and have developed a menu of alternative, self-configuring protocols such as [OSLR], [HSLS], and [BATMAN].
+Users, particularly in the ad-hoc wireless network arena have observed the high bar of entry into traditional routing and have developed a menu of alternative, self-configuring protocols such as [OSLR], [HSLS], and [BATMAN].